Single Vs. Double Opt-in

 - Use some other web page that lives elsewhere on the web.
 Now you're ready to set the thank you page by typing the URL into the space provided.

 This Thank You page overrides the "Thank You URL" setting of double opt-in messages in Administration > Double Opt-in / Invoice Manager.
 If your contact fills out this form, they will visit the Thank You page you indicate here.

 - Add Order Form Blocks to ONTRApages

-- Edit ONTRAform properties
+- Edit ONTRAform fonts, backgrounds, colors and widths

 - Opt-in Settings

 - Add, Delete, Move and Copy ONTRAform Blocks

 - Use Google Fonts on your Form